When and how often should we have sex?

 Make love every 1-2 days during the 5-6 days of the fertile window

-To improve your chances getting pregnant, you need to make love on your fertile days.
+To improve your chances of getting pregnant, you need to make love on your fertile days.
 You only have 5-6 fertile days each cycle, the 4-5 fertile days before and the day of ovulation.
 Making love more than 5 days before the day of ovulation or making love the day after ovulation will not get you pregnant.
 Your chances of getting pregnant improve if you make love every day during your six most fertile days.

-You are probably not improving your chances of getting pregnant if you wait with intercourse until the ovulation predictor kit has become positive.
+You are probably not improving your chances of getting pregnant if you wait for intercourse until the ovulation predictor kit has become positive.
 The problem with the OPK is that by the time it's positive you may already have ovulated, and sex after ovulation is unlikely to get you pregnant.
 Waiting until the BBT temperature has gone up is even worse, as the temperature goes up after ovulation.

 Frequency of Intercourse

 Couples who tried to get pregnant were previously told to have sex once every other day during their fertile days.
 But studies have shown you can improve your chances if you have sex once a day, every day (as long as his sperm are OK) during the fertile 4-5 days prior to, and including the day of, ovulation.
 In those rare circumstances when the man does not have enough sperm (oligospermia), the old rule of once every other day still holds true.

 In addition, researchers recommend that the average couple who is trying to conceive should make love regularly 2-3 times a week, every week because you don't know exactly when ovulation happens.

 |Sex every fertile day||37%|

 Source: The New England Journal of Medicine (December 7, 1995 -- Vol. 333, No. 23).
 Allen J. Wilcox, Clarice R. Weinberg, Donna D. Baird